New land, but also costs, as Nordic nations rise from sea

 The U.N. projection excludes the possibility of an acceleration of the melt of Greenland and Antarctica, because that is uncertain.

-Even so, many experts expect a quickening thaw and say that sea levels could rise in total by a metre this century.
+Even so, many experts expect a quickening thaw and say that sea levels could rise in total by a meter this century.

 Almost 200 governments are meeting in Doha, Qatar, this week to try to revive a U.N.-led effort to slow climate change that is also projected to cause more floods, droughts, heatwaves and more powerful storms.